 Echo Art Studio is a high fire ceramic and fine art studio, teaching students in the Los Angeles area since 1999.
 We take pride in quality of our instruction and even developed our own Echo method of throwing, where everybody will make a pot on their first day!
 As we go along teaching students and helping members, we develop products that help us and everyone else at the studio to be a better artist.
 Thus, we designed and now manufacture and sell all over the world our own Claypron, split and overlapped apron for ceramic artists.
 We make and sell our beautiful cone 10 glazes.
+We expanded into fine art territory in 2020 by adding a spacious bright art room and hiring the most wonderful fine arts teachers to teach our painting classes.

 MEET OUR INSTRUCTORS